SustainableUrbanSystemsLab/MT-3D-Heat-Transfer-Analysis-in-Architectural-Modeling/README.md

 ## Repository Structure

-- `thesis.pdf`: The final version of the thesis in PDF format.
 - `Code/`: Directory containing the code, scripts, or notebooks used in the research.
 - `LaTeX/`: Directory containing all LaTeX source files to compile the thesis.
 - `README.md`: This file, providing an overview of the thesis and repository.